ethanlee515/hardware-design-practice/README.md

 Details:
 * 16 iterations, one clock cycle per iteration
-* No pipelining yet, but uses ready/valid stream paradigm to take input and to indicate when computation is done
+* No pipelining yet, but uses ready/valid stream interface to take input and to indicate when computation is done
 * Code quality kinda atrocious